PPI: Can I still reclaim?

 What to do if you were mis-sold

-Read the other categories to check if there are also other reasons to complain, then write a letter to your lender.
-Find full details and templates in How to reclaim.
+Read the other categories to check if there are other reasons to complain, then contact your lender.
+Find full details and template in How to reclaim.

 The regulator has said it wants to see better practice.
-Many major providers, including Lloyds, Liverpool Victoria and Capital One have been fined for "not treating customers fairly".
+Many major providers, including Lloyds, LV and Capital One, have been fined for "not treating customers fairly".
 If yours has, it's very likely you've a case.

-- Five motor retailers: GK Group Limited, George White Motors Limited, Ringways Garages (Leeds) Limited, Ringways Garages (Doncaster) Limited and Park's of Hamilton (Holdings) Limited were fined a total of more than £175,000 in Aug 2008 for exposing a total of 2,175 customers to the risk of being sold unsuitable PPI policies.
-More info: Motor retailers
+- Five motor retailers: GK Group Limited, George White Motors Limited, Ringways Garages (Leeds) Limited, Ringways Garages (Doncaster) Limited and Park's of Hamilton (Holdings) Limited were fined a total of more than £175,000 in August 2008 for exposing a total of 2,175 customers to the risk of being sold unsuitable PPI policies.

-- Redcats: Fined £270,000 in December 2006 for not having adequate systems and controls in place to minimise the risk of unsuitable sales.
-More info: Redcats
+- Redcats: This home shopping company was fined £270,000 in December 2006 for not having adequate systems and controls in place to minimise the risk of unsuitable sales.

-- Regency Mortgage Corporation: Fined £56,000 in December 2006 for not collecting sufficient information during a PPI sale to ensure its recommendations met customers' demands and needs.
-More info: Regency Mortgage Corporation
+- Regency Mortgage Corporation: Fined £56,000 in September 2006 for not collecting sufficient information during a PPI sale to ensure its recommendations met customers' demands and needs.

 Are you a customer of one of these firms?